dljones555/AiLabelPredictionScoring/README.md

 # AiLabelPredictionScoring

-Note: to explore this, I used OpenAI ChatGPT to prompt and direction generation of this project.
+Note: to explore this, I used OpenAI ChatGPT to prompt and direct generation of this project.

 Explanation of Metrics: